ishrivatsa/vcs-fitcycle-deployer/README.md

 ```

-9. The mgmt/jumpbox is pre-baked with the ansible templates.
+10. The mgmt/jumpbox is pre-baked with the ansible templates.
 Change the directory `fitcycle_ansible`

-10. Edit the file export_keys.sh and provide the details for AWS ACCESS KEY and AWS SECRET ACCESS KEY.
+11. Edit the file export_keys.sh and provide the details for AWS ACCESS KEY and AWS SECRET ACCESS KEY.
 Then

 Run the command `source export_keys.sh`

-11. Run this command
+12. Run this command

      `ansible-playbook configure_fitcycle.yml -e 'db_user=db_app_user db_password=VMware1!' -vvv`

-12. Once ansible completes configuring successfully, you can go to a web browser and access the app with any of the
+13. Once ansible completes configuring successfully, you can go to a web browser and access the app with any of the
 public IP addresses of the **web** VM.

 ## Destroying the infrastructure

-- Run the command `terraform destroy --var-file=terraform.tfvars --auto-approve`
+14. Run the command `terraform destroy --var-file=terraform.tfvars --auto-approve`
-- If prompted for any input variable, you can enter ANY value.
+     - If prompted for any input variable provide the values.
 This is currently a bug with terraform.

 ## Troubleshooting